VMEX-finance/vmex/packages/contracts/README.md

 1. `yarn vmex:node`
 2. `yarn vmex:dev:deploy`

-Then you can keep running `vmex:dev:test` without having to redeploy the test contracts
+Then you can keep running `yarn vmex:dev:test` without having to redeploy the test contracts

 ### Check and update uniswapv3 pool addresses with most volume